ukitgroup/mass-labeling/docs/user_guide.md

 #### Create task

 Creating a task involves the following:
-1. Specifying the total [number of checks](number_of_views) an assessor should do.
+1. Specifying the total [number of views](number_of_views) an assessor should do.
 1. Writing the task [description](task_description) (optional).
 1. [Managing](manage_datasets) the datasets accessibility.
 1. [Editing](edit_guide) assessment guide (optional).

-##### Number of checks
+##### Number of views

-If an administrator unselects the _show randomly_ checkbox the upper limit of checks for each user is equal to the number of images in all chosen datasets.
+If an administrator unselects the _show randomly_ checkbox the upper limit of views for each user is equal to the number of images in all chosen datasets.

-If an administrator selects the _show randomly_ checkbox then the upper limit of checks per user could be set to any positive number or be unlimited (specify 0 for this).
+If an administrator selects the _show randomly_ checkbox then the upper limit of views per user could be set to any positive number or be unlimited (specify 0 for this).
 Let's consider an example.
 An administrator wants to show 1,000 images to assessors.
 Also an administrator wants to verify their opinions by showing each image 3 times.
-In this case a good choice will be to set _show randomly_ and set the checks limit to 3,000 checks per user.
+In this case a good choice will be to set _show randomly_ and set the views limit to 3,000 views per user.

 #### Task description